Code1Here/csvReducer/README.md

 a collection of Customer objects.
 After the CSV file is parsed, each Customer object will have all its transactions (of a given period of time) reduced to its minimum, maximum & ending balance.

-Execution of the file prints the contents of the map to the console in *like so*:
+**Makes use of streams for scalability or proper handling of large data sets** Execution of the file prints the contents of the map to the console in *like so*:

 ![Screenshot (542)](https://user-images.githubusercontent.com/87147191/210291506-d585869b-28f5-410b-be7c-fc0c244b03f8.jpg)